dotnet/docs/docs/core/tutorials/testing-library-with-visual-studio.md

 ---
 title: Test a .NET class library using Visual Studio
-description: Create a unit test project for a .NET class library.
-Verify that a .NET class library works correctly with unit tests. ms.date: 11/18/2020
+description: Learn how to use Visual Studio to create and run a unit test project for a .NET class library. ms.date: 11/18/2020
 dev_langs:
   - "csharp"